-Code42 for Enterprise can support compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as long as you do so according to proper policies and procedures.
-This article outlines your options for using Code42 for Enterprise to support HIPAA compliance.
-To read about Code42 for Enterprise's multi-layered approach to securing your data, see our white papers on Code42 for Enterprise security.
+Incydr, Code42 for Enterprise, and CrashPlan for Small Business can support compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as long as you follow proper policies and procedures.
+This article outlines your options for using Code42 products to support HIPAA compliance.
+For more information about Code42's multi-layered approach to securing your data, visit the Compliance section of www.code42.com.

 Options for supporting HIPAA

-- Activate Compliance Settings in your administration console.
+- Option 1: Activate Compliance Settings in your Code42 console (Code42 for Enterprise only)

 - Automatically configures a number of settings at once to restrict access to backed-up files.

-- Not compatible with the Legal Hold, File Search, and Security Center web apps.
+- Not compatible with Incydr, Legal Hold, File Search, or user file activity monitoring features.

-- Configure your settings manually to enhance access restrictions.
+- Option 2: Configure your settings manually to enhance access restrictions

-- Compatible with the Legal Hold, File Search, and Security Center web apps, depending on the settings you select in your manual configuration.
+- Compatible with Legal Hold, File Search or Forensic Search, and user file activity monitoring features, depending on the settings you select in your manual configuration.

 - Recommendations for supporting HIPAA with a manual configuration:

-- Store your encryption keys in an on-premises authority server or in an external keystore.
+- Store your encryption keys in an on-premises server or in an external keystore.